-21 A second concern is that many of the smallest 22 hospitals do not always have a pharmacist on staff reviewing the medications.
-A process measure could be the percentage of time medications are reviewed by a pharmacist before the first dose is administered to the patient, at least in nonemergency situations.

-5 Another important function of the smallest 6 hospital is transfer instructions.
-The rural hospital could 7 be evaluated on whether they provide the receiving hospital 8 with a certain amount of information in a timely fashion.
-9 As an aside, there can also be issues with the information 10 flowing the other way, from the referral hospital to the 11 CAH.

-12 It may be appropriate not only to adjudge the small hospital on its flow of information to the tertiary 13 care hospital, but also judge the tertiary care hospital on 14 15 its flow of information back to this rural community hospital when the patient is discharged to receive post-16 17 acute care at the CAH or the SNF.
-The end objective here is to make sure that even the smallest hospitals are in the 18 game of collecting quality data and continually trying to 19 implement evidence-based medicine.
-20 of care.
-First, Medicare beneficiaries who live in rural 1 2 areas should get the best care possible that can be 3 delivered given circumstances of the community.
-For nonemergency care where there is a choice of whether to treat 4 5 the patient locally or to transport them to a larger urban 6 facility, the rural facility should be held to the same 7 standards as the larger facility.
-In other words, the small rural facility should be as good as the alternative site of 8 9 care.

-21 Now we'll try to pull together what we said into a 22 couple of guiding principles on expectations for the quality
+- 1 the medications.
+A process measure could be the percentage - 2 of time medications are reviewed by a pharmacist before the - 3 first dose is administered to the patient, at least in non- - 4 emergency situations. - 5 Another important function of the smallest - 6 hospital is transfer instructions.
+The rural hospital could - 7 be evaluated on whether they provide the receiving hospital - 8 with a certain amount of information in a timely fashion. - 9 As an aside, there can also be issues with the information - 10 flowing the other way, from the referral hospital to the - 11 CAH. - 12 It may be appropriate not only to adjudge the - 13 small hospital on its flow of information to the tertiary - 14 care hospital, but also judge the tertiary care hospital on - 15 its flow of information back to this rural community - 16 hospital when the patient is discharged to receive post- - 17 acute care at the CAH or the SNF.
+The end objective here is - 18 to make sure that even the smallest hospitals are in the - 19 game of collecting quality data and continually trying to - 20 implement evidence-based medicine. - Now we'll try to pull together what we said into a - 22 couple of guiding principles on expectations for the quality